julianpoy/RecipeSage-selfhost/README.md

-# RecipeSage Self Hosting
+# RecipeSage

+[RecipeSage](https://recipesage.com) is a free personal recipe keeper, meal planner, and shopping list organizer for Web, IOS, and Android.
+It can be used to share recipes, shopping lists, and meal plans with your family & friends, as well as import (grab) recipes from any URL on the web.

 This repository contains the configuration needed to run your own, personal instance of [RecipeSage](https://recipesage.com).

-These images are based on the same version that the official [RecipeSage](https://recipesage.com) uses in the cloud for the hosted instance.
-I'm mostly focused on the hosted instance, but please let me know if there are issues when attempting to run it locally!
+The docker images used here are based on the same version that the official [RecipeSage](https://recipesage.com) uses in the cloud for the hosted instance.
+I'm mostly focused on the official hosted instance, but please let me know if there are issues when attempting to run it locally!

 ## License/Usage Restrictions